nasa-jpl/ION-DTN/gh-pages/docs/ION-Guide.md

-The DGR package in ION is an alternative implementation of LTP that is designed to operate responsibly -- i.e., with built-in congestion control -- in the Internet or other IP-based networks.
+The DGR package in ION is an alternative implementation of LTP that is designed to operate responsibly -- i.e., with built-in congestion control -- in the Internet or other IP-based networks running UDP.
 It is provided as a candidate "primary transfer service" in support of AMS operations in an Internet-like (non-delay-tolerant) environment.
 The DGR design combines LTP's concept of concurrent transmission transactions with congestion control and timeout interval computation algorithms adapted from TCP.
+DGR includes an adaptive timeout-interval-computing component that provides maximum opportunity for reception of acknowledgements, minimizing retransmission.
+By monitoring changes in the rate at which message-transmission transactions are completed, DGR detects changes in the level of congestion and responds by imposing varying degrees of delay on the transmission of new messages.
+In addition, DGR maximizes throughput by not waiting for acknowledgement of a message before sending the next message.
+All DGR communication is asynchronous, to maximize efficient utilization of network connections.
+DGR manages multiple concurrent datagram transmission and acknowledgement conversations.

 #### **CCSDS File Delivery Protocol (CFDP)**